 Sign up to receive e-newsletters, discounts and promotions

-Prepare for a two-hour hike, perhaps longer, over uneven terrain.
-Binoculars will be useful in looking at bison as well as other wildlife that you may see.
-Don’t forget your camera!
+Prepare for a two-hour hike, perhaps longer, across uneven terrain.
+Binoculars are useful in looking at bison and other wildlife.
+Don’t forget your camera.

 This 4,790-acre owned by the Missouri Department of Conservation provides opportunities for a variety of outdoor pursuits and is one of the few public areas in Missouri where prairie chickens can still be seen.
 The mix of prairie, overgrown farm fields and forest habitats provides viewing opportunities for a number of songbird and wildlife species.
 Hikers will find a network of trails which criss-cross the entire area.
 There is also a 6.6-mile horse trail.
 Bicycling is allowed on service roads, roads open to vehicles and horse trails.
 Primitive camping (no amenities provided) is allowed at one designated site.
 Hunting for all major game species is permitted in season.
 Fishing opportunities exist on the area at 157-acre Bushwhacker Lake, 29-acre Willow Lake and three smaller ponds managed for fishing.
 Check with the Missouri Department of Conservation office in Joplin (417-629-3423) for boating and fishing regulations specific to the Bushwhacker Area.